Daniela-Padilha/42_CPP/README.md

 # 📘 42 C++ Modules Exercises

-This repository contains my solutions to the 42 C++ Piscine modules (00 to 09).
+This repository contains my solutions to the 42 C++ modules (00 to 09).
 Each file demonstrates a specific concept or set of concepts from modern C++ (C++98 to C++ canonical form), following the school's progression.

 ---